 On March 15, 2024, the Company and certain former stockholders of Soylent and current stockholders of the Company's Class A common stock (the "Consenting Stockholders"), entered into a stockholder agreement ("Stockholder Agreement") with the Company, which modified the treatment of certain terms of the Soylent Acquisition merger agreement with respect to the Consenting Stockholders.
-The Stockholder Agreement (i) revises the calculation for the Consenting Stockholders' respective pro rata share of the Share Adjustment (as defined in the Soylent Acquisition merger agreement) to utilize a customary 30-day moving volume weighted trading average ("vwap") in calculating the price per share of the Class A common stock at each adjustment date, and (ii) bifurcates the calculation for Consenting Stockholders' respective pro rata share of the Share Adjustment into two adjustments, the first adjustment calculable based on the vwap ending February 14, 2024 ("First Adjustment Date"), and the second adjustment calculable based on the vwap ending May 15, 2025 ("Second Adjustment Date").
-Generally, if the trading price of the Acquiror Common Stock (as defined in the Soylent Acquisition merger agreement) based on the vwap, is below \$0.35 per share on each of February 14, 2024 and May 15, 2025, then, at no additional cost to the Consenting Stockholders, additional shares of Acquiror Common Stock are issuable based on the calculation methodology set forth in the Stockholder Agreement.
-As of the date of this filing, the Consenting Stockholders represent approximately 88.9% of the total shares held by all former stockholders of Soylent issued pursuant to the Soylent Acquisition merger agreement.
+The Stockholder Agreement (i) revises the calculation for the Consenting Stockholders' respective pro rata share of the Share Adjustment (as defined in the Soylent Acquisition merger agreement) to utilize a customary 30-day moving volume-weighted average price ("VWAP") in calculating the price per share of the Class A common stock at each adjustment date, and (ii) bifurcates the calculation for Consenting Stockholders' respective pro rata share of the Share Adjustment into two adjustments, the first adjustment calculable based on the VWAP ending February 14, 2024 ("First Adjustment Date"), and the second adjustment calculable based on the VWAP ending May 15, 2025 ("Second Adjustment Date").
+Generally, if the trading price of the Acquiror Common Stock (as defined in the Soylent Acquisition merger agreement) based on the VWAP, is below \$0.35 per share on each of February 14, 2024 and May 15, 2025, then, at no additional cost to the Consenting Stockholders, additional shares of Acquiror Common Stock are issuable based on the calculation methodology set forth in the Stockholder Agreement.
+As of the date of this filing, and including joinders to the Stockholder Agreement signed subsequent to March 15, 2024, the Consenting Stockholders represent approximately 92.7% of the total shares held by all former stockholders of Soylent issued pursuant to the Soylent Acquisition merger agreement.
 Certain other former stockholders of Soylent may sign joinders to the Stockholder Agreement following the date of this filing.

-The fair value of the rights to receive these shares were estimated by a third-party valuation firm to be \$0.189 per share on the acquisition date or an approximate share adjustment value of \$36,715,800.
-For the former Soylent shareholders (the "Soylent Shareholders") that did not join the Stockholder Agreement, the fair value of the rights to receive these shares were \$0.136 per share on December 31, 2023, or the Company's stock price as of February 14, 2024, the "Adjustment Date", or a share adjustment value of \$6,101,455.
-For the Consenting Stockholders, the fair value of the rights to receive these shares were estimated by a third-party valuation firm to be \$0.186 per share on December 31, 2023 or an approximate share adjustment value of \$30,829,876.
-Included in the Consenting Stockholders approximate share adjustment value of \$30,829,876, are the fair value rights to receive shares on the First Adjustment Date in the Stockholder Agreement of \$15,506,101, or \$0.16 per share, the 30-day wvap of the Company's stock price as of February 14, 2024.
+The fair value of the rights to receive these shares was estimated by a third-party valuation firm to be \$0.189 per share on the acquisition date or an approximate share adjustment value of \$36,715,800.
+At the time of filing the Company's Form 10-K for the year ended December 31, 2023, the Consenting Shareholders were assumed to represent approximately 85.3% of the total shares held by all former stockholders of Soylent issued pursuant to the Soylent Acquisition Merger Agreement.
+As such, for the former Soylent shareholders (the "Soylent Shareholders") that were not expected to join the Stockholder Agreement, the fair value of the rights to receive these shares were \$0.136 per share on December 31, 2023, or the Company's stock price as of February 14, 2024, the "Adjustment Date", or a share adjustment value of \$6,101,455.
+For the assumed Consenting Stockholders, the fair value of the rights to receive these shares was estimated by a third-party valuation firm to be \$0.186 per share on December 31, 2023 or an approximate share adjustment value of \$30,829,876 as of the same date, were the fair value rights to receive shares on the First Adjustment Date in the Stockholder Agreement of \$15,506,101, or \$0.16 per share, the VWAP of the Company's stock price as of February 14, 2024.